5 Tips for Better Workflow Management

-Workflows are a critical tool that gives teams the necessary structure, clarity and visibility over their project activities and progress.
+A workflow management tool is a critical guide that gives teams the necessary visibility over their project activities and progress.
 But building an effective workflow is not a one-and-done situation.
-It takes multiple iterations and revisions before teams can find the sweet spot where workflows are running smoothly and are easily repeatable across their different tasks.
+It takes multiple revisions before teams find the sweet spot where workflows run smoothly and are repeatable across different tasks.

-Here are some quick tips to keep your workflow management activities flowing and your projects moving!
+Here are some quick tips to get your workflow management tool flowing effectively so your projects can keep moving!

-Workflow management is simply the act of organising, operating and optimising workflows.
-A workflow is a sequence of tasks that make up a larger task with the goal of producing the desired result or achieving a specific outcome.
-It is often a set of steps, resources and interactions that can be repeated to achieve the same result.
+Workflow management is the act of organising, operating and optimising workflows.
+A workflow management tool assists in outlining a sequence of tasks that make up a larger task.
+The goal is to produce a desired result or achieve a specific outcome.
+It is often a set of steps, resources, and interactions that can be repeated to achieve the same result.

-Workflow management involves the active identification, improvement, optimisation and automation of workflows to help achieve project-wide improvements in productivity, efficiency and accuracy.
+Workflow management involves identifying, improving, optimising, and automating workflows.
+The goal is to achieve project-wide improvements in productivity, efficiency and accuracy.

 Read more: Introductory Guide to Workflow Management